aws-solutions-library-samples/guidance-for-fsx-for-lustre-data-repository-task-scheduler/README.md

 - **Error**: "InvalidParameterException" for paths
   - **Solution**: Ensure paths follow correct format and exist in filesystem
   - **Check**: Verify paths in FSx filesystem using Lustre client

+- **Error**: Status Code 200 "Unhandled" for function execution
+  - **Solution**: Ensure `parameters.json` file is properly configured.
+  - **Check**: Verify parameters defined in file are correct using an editor of your choice.

+> **Note**: If the Lambda function has already been created using the `parameters.json` file, make sure the environment variables are also corrected using the Lambda Console.

 #### Data Repository Task Failures
 - **Error**: "ValidationException" for DRA